d4rken-org/octi/PRIVACY_POLICY.md

 ## Preamble

-Octi respects your privacy.

 I do not collect, share or sell personal information.

 Send a [quick mail](mailto:support@darken.eu) if you have questions.

 My underlying privacy principle is the [Golden Rule](https://en.wikipedia.org/wiki/Golden_Rule).

-"Octi" neither collects nor allows 3rd party services to collect any user data.
-Not even anonymously.

 ## Permissions